WilkMat3/SET09102_Personal_Portfolio/week8_project.md

 *Figure 1: Repository Pattern generic interface

-The Repository class is storing method implementation that will be used with different model objects.
-I had to specify that the *T* placeholoder would be a class or an interface and that it will have parameterless constructor as per the sginature of the class:
+The Repository class contains a method implementation that will be used with different model objects.
+I had to specify that the *T* placeholder would be a class or an interface and that it would have a parameterless constructor as per the signature of the class:

 ``
 public class Repository<T> : IRepository<T> where T : class, new()
 ``

-we are using SQL Lite and we inject the SQLLiteAsyncConnection to the constructor so that the CRUD operations can be done on our database.
+We are using SQL Lite and we inject the SQLLiteAsyncConnection to the constructor so that the CRUD operations can be done on our database.

 ```
 using SQLite;